 Hailing from Mexico, Beaucarnea Recurvata or the pony tail palm, with its distinctive swollen base is actually fairly hardy but is best grown as an indoor or patio plant in the summer.
 The sprays of arching ribbon like leaves, up to 3 feet long, do indeed remind one of the said pony's tail.
 In its habitat a small tree, but in a pot it will stay of manageable size.
 Mature specimens produce creamy white flowers.
 Sunny or well lit position.
 A curious but lovely thing.
 Well drained soil.
 To 6 feet (slowly!) in a pot.
-2 litre pot.
+14cm pot.

 Last few available